 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

 How did your kagami mochi turn out?
-Share with us your crafted Japanese rice cake by tagging us on Instagram @honestfoodtalks!
+Share your crafted Japanese rice cake with us by tagging us on Instagram @honestfoodtalks.
 We would love to see how yours turned out.

 Leave a Reply